 Wed, January 14, 10 a.m.-noon, Campus Center 163C

-If you missed the spring workshops on workplace bullying, please register for this introductory workshop.
+All new faculty and staff need to take an Anti-Bullying Workshop, jointly offered by Labor/Management Workplace Education and Workplace Learning & Development.
+If you missed the mandatory spring 2014 workshop about workplace bullying, please sign up for this introductory workshop.
 All employees required to take this workshop shall be granted release time to attend.
 Co-facilitated by LMWEP and WLD

-This workshop will explore how workplace bullying is defined, explain the campus procedures and resources for dealing with workplace bullying, and provide some tools and strategies that can be used to support a respectful and bully-free workplace.
-Co-facilitated by Amy Brodigan, LMWEP, and Margaret Arsenault, WLD
+This workshop will explore how workplace bullying is defined, and what staff and faculty can do to support a respectful and bully-free workplace.
+Campus procedures and resources for dealing with bullying will be covered.
+This workshop is offered as a more in-depth follow-up to the mandatory Intro Anti-Bullying Workshop. —co-facilitated by Amy Brodigan, LMWE, and Margaret Arsenault, WLD

 Have you seen behavior that hurts or undermines other staff?
 Do you want to help create a campus community where everyone is respected?
 Join us for a class that will help you stop and change hurtful behavior.
 Instead of being a passive bystander—wondering what to say or do—learn new skills for change and empowerment and become an active bystander.
 Co-taught by Leslie Fraser, LMWEP, and Chris Mckenzie-Willenbrock, WLD